Rail trail: Bermuda

 The Bermuda Railway ceased to operate as such when the only carrier to exist in Bermuda folded in 1948.
-Some of the former right of way were converted for automobile traffic, and in 1984 18 miles were converted to a rail trail, reserved for pedestrian use and bicycles on paved portions.
-The rail bed spans the length of the island, and connected Hamilton to St. George's and several villages, though several bridges are derelict, causing the trail to be fragmented.
+Some of the former rights of way were converted for automobile traffic; in 1984, 18 miles were converted to a rail trail, reserved for pedestrian use and bicycles on paved portions.
+The rail bed spans the length of the island and connects Hamilton to St. George's and several villages, though several bridges are derelict, causing the trail to be fragmented.